enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 ```json
     "url": "https://resource.heltec.cn/download/ASR650x-Arduino-1.2.0-BoardManager.zip",
 ```

 Browsing this file server reveals not only the expected binaries, but also scattered PDF documents, some of which may contain useful technical information.

-As far as could be determined, since no official documentation was found, the Arduino IDE relies on three proprietary tools for compiling and flashing firmware onto the board:
+As far as could be determined, since no official documentation was found, the Arduino IDE relies on three proprietary tools for compiling and programming firmware onto the board:

-- **CubeCellElfTool**: Likely used to convert the compiled hex file into an intermediate format.
+- **CubeCellElfTool**: Used to convert the compiled hex file into an intermediate format.
 - **CubeCellFlash**: Used to flash boards with ASR650x-series chips [24].
 - **flash6601**: Used to flash boards with ASR6601-series chips [24].

 These tools are provided as binaries for Windows (EXE), macOS, and Linux, but only for x86 CPU architectures.
 One notable exception is a Raspberry Pi-compatible ARM binary available for the CubeCellFlash tool.
 Some fragmented usage instructions can be found in forum posts such as [25] and [26], but no comprehensive official documentation is currently available.

-To confirm that the proprietary utilities mentioned earlier are indeed used by the Arduino IDE for compiling and flashing the firmware, and to better understand their function, a test was conducted using the IDE’s verbose logging mode.
+To confirm that the proprietary utilities mentioned earlier are indeed used by the Arduino IDE for compiling and programming the firmware, and to better understand their function, a test was conducted using the IDE’s verbose logging mode.
 ![arduino ideverbose settings](./images/arduino_verbose_settings.png)
 A firmware upload was performed with verbose output enabled.
 The following snippet was extracted from the build log, immediately after the compiled binaries were generated.
-The output has been trimmed to highlight only the relevant portions of the flashing process:
+The output has been trimmed to highlight only the relevant portions of the programming process:

 ```
 /Users/macbook/Library/Arduino15/packages/CubeCell/tools/CubeCellelftool/0.0.1/CubeCellelftool /Users/macbook/Library/Arduino15/packages/CubeCell/tools/gcc-arm-none-eabi/8-2019-q3/bin/arm-none-eabi-objcopy /Users/macbook/Library/Caches/arduino/sketches/C0F716AC671CF6A6916D9A86A1AFEBF5/sketch_jun6a.ino.elf /Users/macbook/Library/Caches/arduino/sketches/C0F716AC671CF6A6916D9A86A1AFEBF5/sketch_jun6a.ino.hex /Users/macbook/Library/Caches/arduino/sketches/C0F716AC671CF6A6916D9A86A1AFEBF5/CubeCell_Board_REGION_AS923_AS1_RGB_1.cyacd
 /Users/macbook/Library/Arduino15/packages/CubeCell/tools/gcc-arm-none-eabi/8-2019-q3/bin/arm-none-eabi-size -A /Users/macbook/Library/Caches/arduino/sketches/C0F716AC671CF6A6916D9A86A1AFEBF5/sketch_jun6a.ino.elf